 Halloween in Galicia

-In northern Spain, due to the Celtic traditions that still prevail in the area, Halloween is celebrated with more enthusiasm than in the rest of the country.
+In northern Spain, where Celtic traditions still prevail, Halloween is celebrated with more enthusiasm than in the rest of the country.

 In Galicia, a region famous for its rich local folklore and ghost legends, the night of October 31st is known as Noite dos Calacús (Night of the Pumpkins) and is celebrated with related activities like pumpkin carving, costume parties, bonfires, rituals, and sometimes even trick-or-treating.

-A special feature of Halloween in Galicia is the quemada – a strong alcoholic drink, usually made from aguardiente, unground coffee beans, sugar, and lemon rind or orange peels.
+A special Halloween tradition in Galicia is drinking quemada – a strong alcoholic drink, usually made from aguardiente, unground coffee beans, sugar, and lemon rind or orange peels.
 Traditionally, the quemada is prepared within a pumpkin and consumed after reciting a spell (esconxuro).